AugmentedRoboticFabrication/AugRobFab-ROS/Readme.md

 # SSR ROS Install Process

+WARNING: This document is out of date.
+See the Documentation Packet for the most recent information

 ## Pre-reqs
 * Git installed on your PC
 * Github account and access to the SSR repository